vivekanand2003/netflix-ui-clone/README.md

-Here is a simple, beginner-friendly **README.md** for your project based on the uploaded HTML file.
-I wrote it in clear language so anyone can understand what the project does and how to use it.

----

 # 📺 Netflix Home Page Clone (Bootstrap)

 This project is a **Netflix landing page UI clone** built using **HTML, CSS, and Bootstrap 5**.